 Salem, Massachusetts may be one of the spookiest towns in America.
 Best known for the witchcraft trials of 1692, October is a particularly good time to visit Salem when the “Halloween Capital of the World” comes alive.

 Beginning October 1, Salem kicks off a full calendar of Haunted Happenings that range from a Haunted Harbor Cruise, reenacted scenes of the Witchcraft Hysteria, Costume Galas (for both adults and pets) and a ‘Mourning Tea,’ which celebrates the dearly departed.
-Salem in October has something for everyone - for the entire family to adult-only events.
+Salem in October has something for everyone - for the entire family, adult-only events, and those seeking wheelchair accessible vacations.
 Vendors fill the streets with the most unusual wares in a place where it’s not uncommon to see people in costume month-long.

 Salem also has specialty museums, a rich maritime heritage, green city parks, and superb seafood.
 With a wheelchair rental in Salem, MA, visitors can follow the Salem Heritage Trail, a Red Line along the sidewalks to navigate through Salem’s sites.
 The Witch History Museum, The Salem Witch Museum, Cry Innocent, the Tall Ship Friendship and the fascinating collection of art and history at the Peabody Essex Museum are all worth visiting on a handicapped accessible vacation.
 As some of Salem’s sites date back to the 17th century, they either have limited accessibility or no accessibility.
 The outside of Salem Pioneer Village 1630 is wheelchair accessible, while the first floors of the Derby House (home of America’s first millionaire) and the Narbonne House can accommodate standard wheelchairs up to 26” in width.
 Derby House and Narbonne House recommend that you call at least three days in advance (978 740-1660).